jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Riaan: Robin's friend down there that I handed over to should have more information on how things are going.

+Notes:
+* Two meetings have been setup, but cancelled.
+* 2stroke and Nimbledoo are interested in supporting a meetup
+* Plans are underway to setup the first meetup (hopefully before the next DASA meetup), and use it as a platform to gain commitment to have monthly meetups.
+* Jason will co-ordinate
+* The venue may be an issue, speak to Roger Saner about suggesting potential venues.

-Reporter and Backup:
+Reporter and Backup: Robin

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DrupalCamp 2014/5?